Eating Disorders and Addiction

 Compulsive overeaters, food addicts, and binge eaters all suffer from uncontrollable impulses to eat or obsession with food.
 These are often caused by or accompanied by low self esteem, anxiety, depression, or trauma.
 Learn more about how these disorders are related to addiction.

 Drunkorexia is a slang term referring to a pattern involving starving oneself early in the day, then binge drinking, followed by binge eating.
 It is a combination of eating disorders and alcohol abuse.
 Learn about how drunkorexics eat less food at various times in order to “balance” the calories they consume from drinking alcohol.

-There is a strong connection between eating disorders and other types of addiction, such as alcoholism and drug addiction.
+There are strong similarities between eating disorders and addictions, such as alcoholism and drug addiction.
 Some anorexics abuse alcohol and then skip meals to stay thin.
 This trend, drunkorexia, is growing on college campuses nationwide.
 Female college students with this disorder over exercise and/or under eat to stay “skinny” and be able to drink in excess.